Aliases for IGKC Gene

 GeneCards Summary for IGKC Gene

 IGKC (Immunoglobulin Kappa Constant) is a Protein Coding gene.
-Diseases associated with IGKC include Kappa Light Chain Deficiency and Extramedullary Plasmacytoma.
-Among its related pathways are Development Angiotensin activation of ERK and Development IGF-1 receptor signaling.
-GO annotations related to this gene include antigen binding.
+Diseases associated with IGKC include Immunoglobulin Kappa Light Chain Deficiency and Extramedullary Plasmacytoma.
+Among its related pathways are Immune response Fc epsilon RI pathway and Immune response Lectin induced complement pathway.
+Gene Ontology (GO) annotations related to this gene include antigen binding.
 An important paralog of this gene is IGLC3.

 UniProtKB/Swiss-Prot for IGKC Gene